 Another thing you can do to help wildlife is to keep their habitat in mind whenever you see them.
-As a result, protect rivers, marshes, woods, prairies, and any other habitat that animals use.
+As a result, it protects rivers, marshes, woods, prairies, and other animal habitats.

 A habitat is where wildlife and other living things can reproduce, thrive, and survive away from predators and inclement weather.

-The most excellent method to maintain their habitat is to avoid polluting rivers and lakes, as well as cutting down trees in forests.
-Most of these species will perish when their position is threatened, or their habitat is destroyed, while others will be left to become extinct.
+The most excellent method to maintain their habitat is to avoid polluting rivers and lakes and cutting down trees in forests.
+Most of these species will perish when their position is threatened, or their habitat is destroyed, while others will become extinct.

 Most of the time, garbage contains hazardous substances that can injure wild animals.
-As a result, make sure to secure trash in trash cans or shelters with lock lids.
+As a result, secure trash in trash cans or shelters with lock lids.

 I use these to secure the lids of my trash cans.
 They come in a two-pack and are reasonably priced.
 Pet food should be stored indoors, and pets should be fed indoors.
 This will keep wild creatures away from your home at night.

-Ensure that animals that rely on water for survival have access to what they require.
+Ensure that animals that rely on the water can access what they require.
 To prevent illness transmission, sterilize bird water baths.

 Place stickers on windows to prevent animal collisions.
 I use these, which are available on Amazon here.
 They are UV and reflect the light, keeping birds at bay, yet you can hardly see them.

-You may believe this is superfluous, yet statistics reveal that millions of birds die each year due to window impacts.
+You may believe this is superfluous, yet statistics reveal that millions of birds die yearly due to window impacts.

-According to the Smithsonian, crashes kill between 365 million and 1 billion birds each year.
-This figure only applies to the United States, where a median estimate of 599 million birds dies each year.
+According to the Smithsonian, crashes kill between 365 million and 1 billion birds yearly.
+This figure only applies to the United States, where a median estimate of 599 million birds die yearly.

 Many times, wild animals do not have a consistent water source.
 When their ecology is conserved, these creatures can find food independently without difficulty.

-However, there are numerous instances in which these creatures travel large distances searching for food or mates.
+However, there are numerous instances where these creatures travel large distances searching for food or mates.